March 12, 2026 (3mo ago)

 app.listen(3000);

-Using === to compare signature strings leaks information through timing differences. crypto.timingSafeEqual compares in constant time, preventing timing attacks.
-This isn't theoretical -- it's a real attack vector that security auditors flag.
+Using === to compare signature strings leaks information through timing differences. crypto.timingSafeEqual compares in constant time, eliminating the timing side channel.
+This is a real attack vector, not a theoretical one.

 The verification flow works in four steps: